 With another heavy sigh, she switched off the monitor once more and stood, stretching to work out the kinks in her back, then walked out of the office she shared with three other doctors (only the CMO had a private office) and headed for the ICU to check on her patient.

 In the sterilization booth she waited for the scanner to declare her clean enough to enter the ward, and as had become a habit ever since she’d first set foot on this ship, she reached into the pocket of her lab coat for the tricorder she always carried.
 One of the nurses making rounds smiled wearily as she walked through.
 “Hello, Dr. Nir’ahn,” the woman said, her voice also weary.

 Calista returned her greeting with her own tired smile.
 “How are the patients doing, Ensign?”

-The medical technician, seated at a monitoring station, looked out across the room.
+The medical assistant, seated at a monitoring station, looked out across the room.
 “Everyone’s asleep, I believe.
 No problems since you left a little while ago.”